 Not only are Everlane’s clothes super cute and comfortable, but they are ethically and sustainably made.
 They work directly with factories around the world to ensure fair wages and humane working conditions, and provide background information on each factory that they work with.
-They also do a complete cost breakdown of their clothing, so you know exactly where you’re money is going.
+They also do a complete cost breakdown of their clothing, so you know exactly where your money is going.

 Alternative Apparel is an eco-friendly clothing brand that only uses factories that ensure fair labor practices.
 They also sell products from a variety of other brands that align with Alternative Apparel’s commitment to sustainability.

 Krochet Kids is a social enterprise (with products for kids and adults!) that values the importance of knowing who makes your clothes.
 Every product is hand signed by the artisan that made it.
 You can go on the website to see a picture of the maker and read about their story!
 You can even send them a thank you message to let them know how much you love the product.
 How cool is that?